AverageJJJoe/TodoApp-1/docs/prd.md

 **Next Document:** `docs/architecture.md`
 **Handoff:** Use prompt from Section 9.2

-🌅 **Let's build TodoMorning with a sustainable monetization strategy!**
+🌅 **Let's build TodoTomorrow with a sustainable monetization strategy!**